Sarah Towle, Founder & Creative Director,

 Sarah's mission is to ensure that no young person says, "History is boring," ever again.
 Her aim is to #TurnHistoryOn for youth... and the young at heart.
 Her concern is that cultural literacy is at stake in the world today.
 And her goal is to #MakeHistoryMatter again, "because a past forgotten is too easily repeated."

 With Time Traveler Tours, she weaves world-class storytelling into historic locations with gamification and augmented reality enhancements to revolutionize the discovery of history: making it playful and engaging, while simultaneously linking the past to today.
 Her story-tours are delivered via mobile device, as apps or messaging chatbots.
 In future, she hopes to reproduce the same content as virtual reality experiences for those who cannot travel.
 Currently, Sarah repurposes the stories inside the tours, republishing them across e-, audio, and print formats as Time Traveler Tales.

-A long-time expat, Sarah currently lives in London, UK, with her husband, their incredibly comic and wildly hirsute four-legged adopted dog, and her daughter, when she's home on University holidays.
+A long-time expat, Sarah currently lives in London, UK, with her husband, daughter (when she's not at university), and their wildly hirsute adopted companion, Gryffindog.
+The family calls London, Paris, and Brooklyn, NY, "home."